-Deborah Lupton is a sociologist and media studies researcher.
-She is the author/co-author of 18 books and over 200 articles and book chapters.
+Deborah Lupton is a sociologist with a Master of Public Health and a doctorate in the sociology of public health.
+She is the author/co-author of 20 books and over 270 peer-reviewed journal articles and book chapters.
 Deborah leads the Vitalities Lab at UNSW Sydney and also leads the UNSW Node of the ARC Centre of Excellence for Automated Decision-Making and Society as well as its Health Focus Area and is co-leader of the People Program.

 Deborah blogs on sociological issues at 'This Sociological Life' and tweets @DALupton.
-She is a member of The Australian Sociological Association (TASA) and a Fellow of the Academy of the Social Sciences in Australia.In 2018, she was awarded a Honorary Doctorate of Social Science by the University of Copenhagen.
+She is an elected Fellow of the Academy of Social Sciences in Australia and the Royal Society of New South Wales.

 Experience